LiangqinRen/PyTorch_MNIST_GAN/README.md

 ##### Quick Start

 It's better to use a clean conda environment.
->conda create --name gan_mnist --file requirements.txt
+>conda create --name gan_mnist && conda activate gan_mnist
-conda activate gan_mnist
+pip install -r requirements.txt

 Run the project (trained models are uploaded, so it's OK to test the trained model first; if you train the model, the uploaded models will be covered).
 >bash run.sh train